Dear students,

 Some calls for proposals may still be in preparation.
 Initiative enquiries can be directed to the academic staff if you cannot find a suitable thesis here.

-Interfaces in composite materials and material composites
+Interfaces in composite materials and multi-material joints

 Masterthesis